panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 I had had difficulties in understanding promises when I had been learning them back in a few years.

-The problem was that most of the tutorials were solely describing the promise object, its methods, etc. I don't care too much about promises, I care about them as long as they make coding easier!
+The problem was that most of the tutorials were solely describing the promise object, its methods, etc. But I don't care much about promises, I care about them as long as they make coding easier!

 What follows is the post that I had wanted to read to understand promises myself.
-The post shows how promises make your life easier when coding asynchronous logic.
+The post describes the reason why promises make easier coding asynchronous logic, then concentrate on explaining how to use promises.

 ## 1. Why promises

 JavaScript works well with imperative and synchronous code.

+Let's consider a function `findPerson(who)` that simply determines whether a person name is contained in a list of persons:

 <div id="sync-code"></div>